gateio/gateapi-go/docs/SubAccountApi.md

                                  Secret: "YOUR_API_SECRET",
                              }
                             )
-    userId := 56 // int64 - The user id of the sub-account
+    userId := 56 // int64 - The user id of the sub-account.

     result, _, err := client.SubAccountApi.LockSubAccount(ctx, userId)
     if err != nil {